arpandesai/TaxBuddyAI/README.md

 - Pinecone indexes of users on the Starter(free) plan are deleted after 7 days of inactivity.
 To prevent this, send an API request to Pinecone to reset the counter.
 - Retry from scratch with a new Pinecone index and cloned repo.

-## Credit

-Frontend of this repo is inspired by [langchain-chat-nextjs](https://github.com/zahidkhawaja/langchain-chat-nextjs)